 Material Handling Robots In Action

-Material handling robots cut costs because they do the kind of arduous work humans aren’t suited for.
+Robotic material handling equipment cuts costs because it does the kind of arduous work humans aren’t suited for.
 They’ll lift massive payloads — the largest FANUC robot can tote more than 2,866 pounds (1300kg) at one time — and place them to within a few thousandths of an inch all day and all night.

 Lifting is a leading cause of workplace injuries, and it costs employers millions each year.
 Automating material handling tasks with robotic material handling systems, such as bin-picking robots, creates a better environment for workers and protects employers against compensation claims.

-When thinking about a robot for automated material handling, the primary considerations should be payload and reach.
+When thinking about robotic material handling systems, the primary considerations should be payload and reach.
 Together they dictate the size of robot needed, although it’s often worth over-specifying because robots are easily reassigned to new tasks as the mix of orders through a shop ebbs and flows.
-The more tasks that an automated material handling system can handle, the more effective it will be.
+The more material handling robot applications your system can handle, the more effective it will be.